 Many Banks attempt to control the supply and demand by increasing and decreasing the money supply and/or interest rates.

-- The interest rate is the price of which money can be borrowed.
+- The interest rate is the price at which money can be borrowed.
 If there is too much money in the economy and the prices of services or goods do not increase accordingly, prices may inflate.

 How BREXIT has affected the Great British Pound

 After the vote for BREXIT in June 2016, the pound became the market’s punching bag.
-Plunging to a 30 year low below £1.33 in the immediate aftermath.
+Plunging to a 30-year low below £1.33 in the immediate aftermath.
 This is the lowest the pound exchange rate has been since 1985!
 UK productivity has dropped to where it was at the end of 2007, just before the economy took a dive into recession.

 After plummeting in 2016, we are still taking the hit 2 years later where the £ exchange rate is still trying to recover.
 GBP vs US Dollar – Yahoo Finance

 Nand flash chips are traded as a commodity in Asia, much like oil and precious metals.
 With just a handful of manufacturers, imagine the memory chip market like the stock market, there is a constant flow of buyers and sellers every minute!
 This means that as the demand increases, so do the prices.
 China Flash Market

 However, it is not just USB drives that Nand Flash chips are used for, They are also commonly used in:

 - Mobile Phones

 - MP3 Players